Michael K.J. Milligan

-Michael K. J. Milligan is the Executive Director and Chief Executive Officer of ABET, the global accreditor of college and university programs in applied science, computing, engineering and engineering technology.
+Michael K. J. Milligan is the Executive Director and Chief Executive Officer of ABET, the global accreditor of college and university programs in applied & natural science, computing, engineering and engineering technology.

-Under his leadership, the organization has increased its geographical reach and diversity, now representing 35 member societies and accredited programs in 29 countries.
-Prior to joining ABET in 2009, Milligan held various leadership positions in the government and in academia.
+Under his leadership, the organization has increased its geographical reach and diversity, now representing 36 member societies and accredited programs in 32 countries.
+Prior to joining ABET in 2009, Milligan held various leadership positions in government and academia.
 He also served 24 years as a career U.S. Air Force officer.

-Milligan has a Ph.D. from the University of Texas at Austin, an M.S from the University of Massachusetts at Lowell, and a B.S. from Michigan State University—all in electrical engineering.
-He also earned an M.B.A. from Western New England College, Springfield, MA, is a registered Professional Engineer (PE) in Colorado and Maryland and a Certified Association Executive (CAE).
+Milligan has a doctorate degree from the University of Texas at Austin, a master’s from the University of Massachusetts at Lowell, and a bachelor’s from Michigan State University—all in electrical engineering.
+He also earned an M.B.A. from Western New England College, is a registered Professional Engineer (PE) in Colorado and Maryland and a Certified Association Executive (CAE).

 Michael R. Lightner

-Michael Lightner, PhD, is Professor and Chair of Electrical, Computer, and Energy Engineering at the University of Colorado, Boulder.
-He received his PhD from Carnegie Mellon, and BS (highest honors), MS, University of Florida, all in Electrical Engineering.
-He is Co-Director of the NIDRR funded Rehabilitation Engineering Research Center for Advancing Cognitive Technologies at the University of Colorado Health Sciences Center and Technology Director of Boulder Digital Works an innovative postgraduate digital media program.
-He has also served as Associate Dean for Academic Affairs for the College of Engineering and Applied Science.
+Michael R. Lightner, Ph.D., is professor of electrical, computer and energy engineering at the University of Colorado, Boulder, where he has been on faculty since 1981.
+In addition, he is co-director of the NIDRR-funded Rehabilitation Engineering Research Center for Advancing Cognitive Technologies at the University of Colorado Health Sciences Center and is technology director of Boulder Digital Works.
+He has also served as associate dean for Academic Affairs for the College of Engineering and Applied Science.

 Mary Leigh Wolfe

-Dr. Wolfe received B.S. and M.S. degrees in Agricultural Engineering from Virginia Tech and the Ph.D. in agricultural engineering from the University of Minnesota.
-She is a fellow of the American Society of Agricultural and Biological Engineers (ASABE) and of the American Institute for Medical and Biological Engineering (AIMBE).
+Wolfe received her bachelor’s and master’s degrees in agricultural engineering from Virginia Tech and her doctorate in agricultural engineering from the University of Minnesota.
+She is a fellow of ABET, the American Society of Agricultural and Biological Engineers (ASABE) and the American Institute for Medical and Biological Engineering (AIMBE).

 Wayne R. Bergstrom

 Wayne Bergstrom was ABET 2016-2017 President.
-His engagement with ABET began as a program evaluator in 1993.
-Since then, Bergstrom has filled a variety of roles within our organization, including evaluation team chair and EAC Commissioner, where he served five years on its Criteria Committee.
-He served five years on the ABET Board of Directors, sitting on its Executive, Finance and Governance Committees, as well as the Global Council.
+His engagement with ABET began as a Program Evaluator in 1993.
+Since then, Bergstrom has filled a variety of roles within our organization, including team chair and EAC commissioner, where he served five years on its Criteria Committee.
+In addition, he served five years on the ABET Board of Directors, sitting on its Executive, Finance and Governance Committees, as well as the Global Council.

 A licensed professional engineer in multiple states, Bergstrom has been granted certification as a Diplomate, Geotechnical Engineering by the Academy of Geo-Professionals.
-He holds a BSCE degree from Michigan Technological University, a MSCE from Purdue University and a Ph.D in Civil Engineering from the University of Michigan.
-A Fellow of the American Society of Civil Engineers, he is also the 2013 recipient of ASCE’s Excellence in Civil Engineering Education Leadership Award.
+He holds a bachelor’s degree from Michigan Technological University, a master’s from Purdue University and a doctorate degree in civil engineering from the University of Michigan.
+A fellow of the American Society of Civil Engineers, he is also the 2013 recipient of ASCE’s Excellence in Civil Engineering Education Leadership Award.